thrackle-io/forte-rules-engine/ProcessorFacetDataFlow.md

     ) internal pure returns (bool isTrackerValue, bool isForeignCall, uint8 globalVarType)
 ```

-This function determines if the type of placeholder is a Foreign call, tracker, or global variable type.
+This function determines if the type of placeholder is a Foreign call, tracker, encoded value or global variable type.

 ```c